News & Events

 • A half dozen Zoom and in-person interviews with prospective Pastors.

-• A dozen PNC meetings held.
+• A dozen PNC meetings were held.

 • Networking within Hebron (w/ guest Pastors and with congregants) and external of Hebron to find candidates.